asozialesnetzwerk/an-website/README.md

 [![Release](https://github.com/asozialesnetzwerk/an-website/actions/workflows/release.yml/badge.svg)](https://github.com/asozialesnetzwerk/an-website/actions/workflows/release.yml)

 ## How to develop

 You need:

 - Git (obviously)
 - CPython 3.10+
 - Packages from requirements-dev.txt (`pip install -r requirements-dev.txt`)
 - GCC and G++ for building some of the dependencies
 - Depending on the used version of CPython: Rust
+- For formatting TS and minifying TS & CSS: Deno
+- For linting TS: Node.js and pnpm (`npm install -g pnpm`)

 ### How to check

 - `./check.sh`

 ### How to run

 - `python -Xdev -m an_website` (`-Xdev` enables development mode)

 ## How to run (production)

 ### Linux

 You need:

 - CPython 3.10+
 - GCC and G++ for building some of the dependencies
 - Depending on the used version of CPython: Rust